Project-Somedays/RenderChallenges/Render Challenges - 2025-03 Chasm's Calling/README.md

 * Fixed an issue with my z array modifier on the gantries - a pesky x offset that didn't belong
 * Placeholder door that will DEFINITELY need replacing
 * Started setting out paths for the rocket troopers to follow
+* Found an excellent [tutorial](https://www.youtube.com/watch?v=L5lyXS-uhyI) that FINALLY taught me how to make an cool mechanical iris after getting VERY confused for a long time.
+* Made an iris and blackplate
+* Gave my rocket trooper temporary jet plumes

 ### 2025-02-11 22:00PM ~2.5hr session
 * Initial blockout of central column and cells